Slamming Forces During Water Entry of a Simple Harmonic Oscillator: Results

 Using the Shiffman and Spencer added mass function $m$, equations \ref{eqn:nose_eom} and \ref{eqn:body_eom} are numerically integrated with an RK4 scheme with trapezoidal rule for the integral terms and the deceleration of the body is compared with experimental results at $V =$ 4 m/s and $\alpha=0.12$ in figure \ref{fig:model}(d).
 The model agrees well with the experimental data and captures the transition in the peak deceleration for experiments with $k=$ 13.98 N/mm although it tends to underpredict the peak deceleration, most significantly for the $k=$ 4.29 N/mm experiments.
 In this case, the peak deceleration occurs after $tV/R=1$ in the region where Shiffman and Spencer's potential flow theory predicts that $\textrm{C}_\textrm{F}$ goes to zero.
 Experimentally, however, the contribution of form drag leads to non-zero impact force at late times as seen in figures \ref{fig:acceleration_results}(a) and \ref{fig:model}(b).
-When the peak deceleration occurs at later non-dimensional times (such as with low stiffness or high speed), the accuracy of the model can be improved by including the contribution of form drag -- directly from the experimental curves in \ref{fig:model}(b), for instance, as shown in Supplementary Figure 1 -- in the added mass function $m$.
+When the peak deceleration occurs at later non-dimensional times (such as with low stiffness or high speed), the accuracy of the model can be improved by including the contribution of form drag -- directly from the experimental curves in \ref{fig:model}(b), for instance, as shown in Appendix C -- in the added mass function $m$.
 Figure \ref{fig:model}(d) also shows the prediction for the deceleration of the flexible impactor center of mass, $\ddot{x}_c = \alpha \ddot{x}_n + (1-\alpha) \ddot{x}_b$, which is equal to the overall deceleration due to the hydrodynamic force.
-Despite its simplicity, this model captures the two-way coupling between the hydrodynamic force and impactor elasticity in the problem.
+Despite its simplicity, this model captures the two-way coupling between the hydrodynamic force and impactor elasticity in the problem, with the added mass force term varying both explicitly as a function of nose depth and implicitly based on the nose and body velocities through the structural coupling.
 However, the hydrodynamic force deviates only slightly from the rigid case, indicating that a further simplified one-way coupled model may be adequate.
 By formally assuming $\alpha M \gg m$ (that is, the nose mass is much larger than the peak added mass), equations \ref{eqn:nose_eom} and \ref{eqn:body_eom} simplify to